adeira/universe/src/mrtnzlml-meta/docs/readme.md

 _I am an introvert._ That means I loose energy when I am around other people for too long and I recharge my energy by spending time alone.
 Sounds weird?
 Check this video to understand my view: [https://www.reddit.com/93u8rj/](https://www.reddit.com/93u8rj/)

-_I am a volatile developer._ I like to solve any problem in an untraditional way.
-I have difficulties to finish things completely though because there is probably something more interesting somewhere else.
-Development for clients is not for me and I don't do it.
+_I am a [volatile developer](https://randsinrepose.com/archives/stables-and-volatiles/)._ I like to solve any problem in an untraditional way and I prefer product development over development for clients.
+Definitely [read this article](https://randsinrepose.com/archives/stables-and-volatiles/) to understand what I mean by being volatile.
+It's very important.
 [I just got bored, everybody out.](https://youtu.be/cPEnRb6aaS4)

 _I like changes._ I like to do rapid and unexpected changes even though they are big.
 Sometimes it's my way of escaping stereotype, sometimes it's my way of saying "enough".
 And sometimes it's a result of understanding something better.